HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_upload_usage_metrics.md

 ---
-title: This topic provides the steps on how to upload usage metric files to My HCLSoftware.
+title: Uploading usage metric files to MyHCLSoftware
 ---

-## Accessing MyHCL Software usage reporting dashboard
+This topic provides the steps on how to upload usage metric files to My HCLSoftware.

 1. Go to the **Deployments** section of the My HCLSoftware portal to review entitlements and user session consumption reports.

 ![](../../software_licensing_portal/_img/upload_usage_metric_file.png)